Bougainvillea spectabilis aka Great Bougainvillea

 Great Bougainvillea, Bougainvillea, Paper Flower

-How to care for Great Bougainvillea
+How difficult is it to take care of Great Bougainvillea

 If you're looking for a plant that offers a moderate level of challenge, Great Bougainvillea is a great choice to test your gardening skills.